archywillhe/0a-Jekyll/_posts/2014-09-17-0a-explains-javascript-closure-and-design-patterns.md

 subtitleBottom: "Painting is Church Street El by <a target=\"_blank\" href=\"http://en.wikipedia.org/wiki/Charles_Sheeler\">Charles Sheeler</a>, 1920."
 footBlock: |
 ---

+###1st Minute: What is a closure in Javascript?

-A <i>JavaScript closure</i> is not really <a target="_blank" class="default_anchor" href="http://0ar.ch/">a</a> thing.
+A <i>closure</i> is not really <a target="_blank" class="default_anchor" href="http://0ar.ch/">a</a> thing.
 It is just a term we use to describe what happens when we have a function that has access to outside variables other functions cannot access.

 <blockquote>Outside variables are sometimes referred to as <a target="_blank" href="http://en.wikipedia.org/wiki/Non-local_variable">non-local variable.</a></blockquote>

-Here is a simple example of JavaScipt closure.
+Here is a simple example of closure in JavaScipt.

 {% highlight JavaScript %}
 function cat(){